chenmc1996/chenmc1996.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in Nanjing university since Sep.
-2020.
-More specifically, I'm in the [IIP group](http://iip.nju.edu.cn/), supervised by Prof. Chongjun Wang.
+I am currently an Assistant Professor in the School of Computer Science and Technology at Nanjing University of Posts and Telecommunications.
+I earned my Ph.D. in Computer Science and Technology from Nanjing University.

-I'm mainly interested in deep learning under imperfect label information, including **semi-supervised learning** and **learning with noisy labels**.
+My research focuses on deep learning under imperfect data and in open-environments, particularly in areas such as **learning with noisy labels** and **distribution shift**.
+I welcome collaboration and inquiries and am passionate about academic exchange.
+I look forward to working with scholars and researchers from diverse fields to explore new research directions together.

 <!-- News
 ======